-In 1883, Chisum discovered a tumor on his neck and the next year, traveled to Kansas City for treatment.
-His tumor was removed and he returned to New Mexico.
+In 1883, Chisum discovered a tumor on his neck and traveled to Kansas City for treatment the next year.
+His tumor was removed, and he returned to New Mexico.
 However, his health continued to deteriorate and he then traveled to Eureka Springs, Arkansas to partake of the “healing waters.”
 But, the tumor returned and grew larger.

 On December 22, 1884, he died of cancer.
 His body was returned to Paris, Texas where he was buried.
 He left an estate worth $500,000 to his brothers Pitzer and James.